vincegludovice/simulation-project-1/README.md

 ### Login Page:

 This page is going to be used by existing users to login to the application.
 Login will simply be an `email` address along with the user's `password`.

-There should be a link to the registration page so users that are not register yet can register.
+There should also be a link to the **Registration Page** so users that are not registered yet can register.

+**Login:**

-Again the data for logging in will simply be:
+Again the data for logging into the application will simply be:

 - email
 - password

-This data will then be passed to the `/login` API endpoint.
+This data will then be posted to the `/login` API endpoint.

 This endpoint will return an `authorizationToken`.
 You'll need to utilize this token when making subsequent requests for resources that require authorization